-A feasibility study requires you to take an objective, quantitative look at the business concept.
-Based on the results you can then make an informed go/no-go decision about what to do next.
+Conducting a feasibility study involves taking an objective look at the business concept.
+Based on the results you can then make the informed go/no-go decision about what to do next.

-If the business idea has little chance of becoming successful, you will have saved time, money, and aggravation.
+If the venture has little chance of becoming successful, you will have saved time, money, and aggravation.

 What Does The Feasibility Analysis Include?

-The study covers those important facets necessary to evaluate the viability of the business concept, such as:
+The study covers what’s important to determine the viability of the business concept, such as:

 - Products and services

 - Sales and Marketing